andreasfor/mvp_ml_delivery-main/README.md

 As soon as data_drift_df and model_drift_df is changed to true is an alerter sent to my email.

-And of course the map because it is cool ^^.
+And I need to mention the map because it is cool ^^.

 ![image](https://github.com/andreasfor/mvp_of_a_ml_delivery/assets/78473680/dc4e2cea-9bc8-4493-9fcc-c0bbb075f0dd)